academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Soft parry
 * Soft parry devices shall not be weighted with any rigid material nor with materials which are heavy enough to turn the device into a flail or impact weapon.

+## Overall appearance 10’ rule
+* Intention is to improve the appearance of the field, not prevent people from playing
+* Fighter’s kit shall look medieval at a distance of 10’ or greater
+* In general, this means no obvious sports logos, fluorescent colors, etc.
+* Sports armor should be completely covered, with the exception of fencing masks.
+* Be especially polite and helpful in enforcement of this rule, but firm.
+This also applies to authorizing fighters.
+This is something that should be first addressed at the local practice level.
+* If an authorizing fighter does not meet this standard find out who is running their practice and talk to that marshal.

 ## Authorizations
 ### Selecting an usher